 Dropbox and Google drive are designed for consumers and the mass market.
 Because everyone is using services like these at home, they’ve found their way into the work environment.
 There’s several good reasons why this shouldn’t be allowed:

 Your IT partner or department has no control or visibility over what’s syncing.
-Once you’ve given dropbox permission to sync with your work PC, whatever you place in it at home will appear there.
-Unfortunately, if something unwanted gets into the dropbox folder on your home PC, it will replicate itself in the dropbox folder at work too!
+Once you’ve given Dropbox permission to sync with your work PC, whatever you place in it at home will appear there.
+Unfortunately, if something unwanted gets into the Dropbox folder on your home PC, it will replicate itself in the Dropbox folder at work too!

 In addition, there’s no ability to set granular permissions for users.
 You can’t customise different read and write ability over the same files/folders for different people.
 If you want your accounts person to be able to VIEW financial data, you can, but you’ll have to live with the risk of them accidentally overwriting the files!

-3. Trusting the Unknown!
+Trusting the unknown!

 This is a huge security concern as employee’s devices can easily contain malware, and often do, due to a lack of protection and careless browsing at home.
 Connecting these to your networks opens them up to a huge risk.

 Endpoint protection allows an administrator to set a minimum level that all devices must comply with in order to connect to the network.
 All USB devices, except those that have been pre-approved can be blocked, and devices such as desktops, laptops, phones etc. can be blocked unless they comply with a certain security standard.

 Employees usually want admin rights because they’ve always had them.
 They don’t want to have to wait for someone to type in a password when they need to install a new project management tool.

-Admin rights are a huge threat to business security because having them enabled means that any malware that gets onto the machine can run unrestricted and do whatever it was designed to do.
+Admin rights are a huge threat to business security.
+Enabling them means that any malware can run unrestricted and do whatever it was designed to do.